Tasmanian solar guide · 2026

 - A hydro-powered grid.
 Tasmania’s electricity is almost entirely renewable hydro, so prices move with dam levels and the Basslink interconnector to Victoria.
 Your bill still includes generation, TasNetworks’ poles-and-wires, and Aurora Energy’s retail charges.

-- Generous connection rules — so go bigger.
-Tasmania lets you run up to a 10kW inverter on a single-phase connection without export limits.
-That means most homes can fit around a 13kW system (≈13.3kW of panels on a 10kW inverter) — and we generally recommend that over the old 6.6kW default.
+- Generous connection rules — with one local quirk.
+TasNetworks lets you run up to a 10kW inverter (exporting up to 10kW) on a single-phase connection, so most homes can fit around a 13kW system (≈13.3kW of panels on a 10kW inverter) — well past the old 6.6kW default.
+The Tassie catch: many older homes here are two-phase (rare on the mainland), and your solar usually sits on just one phase — so it pays to put it on the phase carrying your daytime load.
+More on phases →

 Bottom line: solar stacks up well in Tasmania, and because self-consumed power is worth roughly 3–4× what you're paid to export, a 13kW system you grow into — with an EV, a battery or an all-electric home — usually pays off better than a small one you quickly outgrow.